PascalBod/ESP01-RTOS/doc/design.md

 ![](ESP-01-1.png)

-## First connection ##
+## First contact ##

-Connect the FTDI USB cable to a computer.
+Connect the FTDI USB cable to the Mac.
 Using the terminal emulator, connect to the serial-over-USB port.
 Configuration:

 * 9600 b/s